 If your dog seems to develop side effects after eating peanuts, he or she may be allergic.
 Stop giving your dog peanuts right away and call your vet.
 If you want to give your dog peanut butter, always check the ingredients list.
 There are several common peanut butters on the market that contain xylitol.

-Here's the rule of thumb to follow when feeding peanuts to your dog: Offering an unsalted peanut as the occasional treat is perfectly fine.
-Just don't make it a regular part of your dog's diet — it's not necessary, and it's not worth the risks.
+Here’s the rule of thumb to follow when feeding peanuts to your dog: Offering an unsalted peanut as a treat is perfectly fine.

-Peanut butter works as a tasty treat for dogs, as long as it's given in small quantities and doesn't contain artificial sweeteners like xylitol.
+Peanut butter works as a tasty treat for dogs, as long as it’s given in small quantities – or as a treat – and doesn’t contain artificial sweeteners like xylitol.

 Remember that some dogs are allergic to peanuts and other types of nuts, just like humans are.
 If you think your dog is having an adverse reaction after eating peanuts or peanut butter, call your vet right away.